 See an overview of the FAB Principles and the consultation process.
 The video features insights from a consultation hosted by the Committee on Agriculture and Rural Development of the European Parliament, in Brussels on 11 February 2014.

-Following outlines the major milestones and material developed during the process to establish the Food and Agriculture and Business Principles.
+Following outlines the milestones and material developed during the process to establish the Food and Agriculture and Business Principles.
 Click here to read the comprehensive programme plan.

 |Year||Phase||Key Activities and Outputs||Relevant Material|